prairiegroupinc/linearsummarybot/README.md

 * Fixed: issues added to a cycle and having a due date before (cycle end + 14 days).
 By our conventions, these issues are fixed commitments, and moving them must be negotiated with the business team.
 * Planned: all other issues added to a cycle.
 These are basically "arbitrarily planned to be done in a given week", and can be rescheduled within reason.
 * Flex: issues with a due date but not yet added to a cycle.
 These represent the date we roughly want to do them by, but the date isn't a hard commitment and can be moved within reason.

+To attribute an issue to a month:

+1. If it is assigned to a cycle, and has a deadline:

+  - ...if the deadline is within the cycle and before mid-cycle, we use the deadline's month;

+  - ...otherwise we use the mid-cycle's month.

+2. If the issue is not assigned to a cycle, we use the deadline's month.